WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 ![](microreact_bonus_view.png)

 h.
-You can add a Timeline by clicking on the `pencil` icon at the top left of the creen, and clicking on `Create New Timeline`
+You can add a Timeline by clicking on the `pencil` icon at the top left of the screen, and clicking on `Create New Timeline`

 ![](microreact_pencil_icon.png)